 Building on the stealth-based reliance on gadgetry and darkness of previous installments, Chaos Theory offers a more open-ended approach to each situation, populating the less-linear levels with more forgiving (or fallible) AI, losing their super-human eyesight, allowing the player many more creative ways to dispatch of each enemy (or not) as they see fit.

-Gameplay aside, Chaos Theory features the most advanced realtime IK system the alsoran has witnessed in a videogame so far, making player character Sam Fisher convincingly connect with the environment and pushing the medium ever closer to true procedural movement that is entirely under the command of the player.
+Gameplay aside, Chaos Theory features the most advanced realtime IK system I have witnessed in a videogame so far, making player character Sam Fisher convincingly connect with the environment and pushing the medium ever closer to true procedural movement that is entirely under the command of the player.

 IK On Inclines

-IK is used extensively in this game, allowing player character Sam Fisher’s feet to convincingly conform to inclined collision on stairs and ramps (though ramp collision is used for stairs also) whilst walking and standing still.
+IK is used extensively in this game, allowing Fisher’s feet to convincingly conform to inclined collision on stairs and ramps (though ramp collision is used for stairs also) whilst walking and standing still.

 In order to avoid hyper-extension of the IK limbs, all driving and idle animations have been created with Fisher’s legs slightly bent, though this can also be achieved by procedurally dropping the root-bone every frame, depending on the lower of the two IK feet, or the incline angle taken via a normal-check.